lozga/spaceracegame/readme.txt

 Hi!

 Thanks for your interest.
 With this project I'm trying to create an interesting turn-based strategy about space race between USA and USSR from 1957 to about 1975.
+Inspired by board game Liftoff! and PC game Race into Space, I'm aiming to create interesting, handy and cognitive game.

 Installation instructions:
 Windows users: